Learning Styles

 While the VAK learning style categories focus only on the external aspects of learning (auditory, visual, kinesthetic), Kolb’s learning styles include perception and processing.
 According to Kolb, learners perceive and process information in a continuum from concrete experience, reflective observation, abstract conceptualization, and active experimentation.

-Kolb's learning theory sets out four distinct learning styles, which are based on a four-stage .
+Kolb’s learning theory sets out four distinct learning styles, which are based on a four-stage learning cycle.
 Learning styles can be viewed on a continuum across two dimensions, based on how people perceive information (concrete vs. abstract) and process information (active vs. reflective).
 Kolb believes that as we learn something we go through a learning cycle.
 Kolb believes that there are four different learning styles, and that different people prefer different approaches for learning information.

 The Kolb Learning Style Inventory calculates the degree to which a person engages in concrete experience, active experimentation, abstract conceptualization and reflective observation.